 Added curb appeal is a big benefit of any custom landscaping project.
-When you bring in a professional designer to evaluate your property, physician help you choose plants, cost and complete a professional installation, you’re making an investment in the long-term comfort and value of your home.
+When you bring in a professional designer to evaluate your property, help you choose plants, and complete a professional installation, you’re making an investment in the long-term comfort and value of your home.

 When planning any landscaping project, you should plan for big returns.
 But just because a professional project will add value to your house doesn’t mean you can’t contribute on your own.
 Here are a few steps you can take to further improve the curb appeal of your home at any stage, no matter how much help you’ve had from the professionals.

 Setting Up Symmetry

 The human eye loves symmetry.
 If your softscaping is looking lopsided, think about adding an easy-to-care-for tree to balance out your home’s appearance.
 Make your front door the focal point of your facade, then frame it with accents that lead potential visitors right through it.
 An inviting entry enhances curb appeal and inspires onlookers to imagine what things look like inside.

 Does your post box stick out like a sore thumb?
 You can transform it into a cohesive element of your landscape with a weekend’s work.
 First, consider whether you want to replace your normal old box with a sophisticated, artistic, or whimsical variety.
 Once you’ve nailed down the box, surround it with a garden bed full of flowers or low-maintenance plants.
 Your newly revived mail receptacle will blend in with the rest of your beautiful property.